jasll/scrapeMe/README.md

 ## Features

-- Crawl up to 10 web pages
+- Crawl up to 10 web pages on a site URL
 - Extract image URLs, resolutions, and approximate file sizes
 - Save data locally in CSV format
 - View results in-browser with a friendly GUI